Constrained percolation, Ising model and XOR Ising model on planar lattices: Proof of

+\begin{theorem} For the dimer model on the [4,6,12] lattice. \begin{enumerate} \item If the edge weights satisfy (B1)-(B4), $\mu_D$ almost surely there are neither infinite Type-II clusters nor infinite contours. \item If the edge weights satisfy (B1)-(B3), $\mu_D$ almost surely there exists at most one infinite contour. \end{enumerate} \end{theorem}

-Let $\widetilde{\mu}_D$ be the marginal distribution of $\mu_D$ restricted on Type-II edges.
-Recall that the restriction of dimer configurations to Type-II edges on the [4,6,12] lattice, are in 1-1 correspondence with constrained percolation configurations on the $[3,4,6,4]$ lattice in $\Omega$, as described in \Cref{db}.
+\begin{proof}Let $\widetilde{\mu}_D$ be the marginal distribution of $\mu_D$ restricted on Type-II edges.
+Recall that the restriction of dimer configurations to Type-II edges on the [4,6,12] lattice, are in 1-1 correspondence with constrained percolation configurations on the $[3,4,6,4]$ lattice in $\Omega$, as described before.
 See also \Cref{4612}.

 Also recall that $\widetilde{\mu}_D$ is the weak limit of measures on larger and larger tori; since the edge weights are translation-invariant, the measures on tori are translation-invariant.
 Hence $\widetilde{\mu}_D$ satisfies (A1) if edge weights satisfies (B1).